BrandonKi/ARCANE/README.md

 # Notes

-replace reintrpret cast with safe version (memcpy or bitcast(c++20))

-Minimal type checking is done at runtime.
+All type checking is done at runtime
-Otherwise all type checking should/will be done at compile time.
-Only checks for fatal errors at runtime.

 Bytecode files store variables in Little Endian